CharlesB91/harry-potter-quiz/README.md

 - Home Page - (https://validator.w3.org/nu/?doc=https%3A%2F%2Fcharlesb91.github.io%2Fharry-potter-quiz%2F)
 - Game Page - (https://validator.w3.org/nu/?doc=https%3A%2F%2Fcharlesb91.github.io%2Fharry-potter-quiz%2Fgame.html)
 - End Page - (https://validator.w3.org/nu/?doc=https%3A%2F%2Fcharlesb91.github.io%2Fharry-potter-quiz%2Fgameover.html)
-- The only warning displayed for each page are due to empty headings as these are being manipulated with JavaScript
+- The only warnings displayed for each page are due to empty headings as these are being manipulated by JavaScript

 - CSS
   - No errors were returned when passing through the official [W3C validator].